astefanutti/metrics-aspectj/README.md

 that are annotated with some _Metrics_ annotations, then create and register the corresponding `Metric`s and finally weave its aspects around these methods, so that at runtime, these generated `Metric`s get called according to the _Metrics_ annotations specification.

+Note that this annotation won't be inherited if it's placed on an interface or a parent class.
+More details are available in the [Limitations][] section.

 ### _Metrics_ Registry Resolution and the `@Registry` Annotation